Fast Girl: A life spent running from madness is a book pick from a book club I am in.

 This book is so interesting.

-You don’t know it when you pick it up, but you get an inside look at mental illness from an angle you usually don’t.
+You don’t know it at first, but you get an inside look at mental illness from an angle you usually don’t.

 Her entire story is wild, her husband is a saint, and this book will leave you speechless.